Another coronavirus case reported in L.A. County, bringing total to 20

 Homeless people have a harder time taking the recommended precautions to protect themselves from COVID-19, and many can experience a worse illness if infected, she said.

-“We would be scrambling with a lot of difficulty should we have an outbreak that was more than a dozen people," Ferrer said, adding that there aren't enough shelters that have the capacity to do that.
+“We would be scrambling with a lot of difficulty should we have an outbreak that was more than a dozen people," Ferrer said, adding that there aren't enough shelters that have the capacity to support quarantining them.

 In 2019, there were 58,936 homeless people living in Los Angeles County, including 36,300 in the city of Los Angeles alone.